GabeMitchell23/gfm48FastRobots/Lab5/lab5Writeup.md

 <img src="scope.jpg" class="img-responsive" alt="" width= 600>

 ## Open Loop Control
 To get the car to run in a straight line, the duty cycles of the two motors had to be vastly different.
-A video of both motors with a duty cycles of 85/255 is shown below.
+A video of both motors with a duty cycle of 85/255 is shown below.
 The left wheels clearly turn much faster.

 [Lowest PWM to Start Rotation](https://youtube.com/shorts/7vyXD9wspjM)